 We’re busy planning our next trip to Hong Kong which involves two airplanes and about 24 hours of door-to-door travel time.
 It’s tough on the body, that’s for sure.
 Skin is our largest organ and critical to overall health so it pays to implement a healthy in-flight skincare routine at any age.
-Here are tips that work for us including a brand called Skinfix that my daughter and I have both been using with success lately at home and on the go.
+Here are tips that work for us that my daughter and I have both been using with success lately at home and on the go.

 1. Carry Skincare in Your Bag

-These four things can make the difference between dry, peeling skin the next day or waking up looking relatively refreshed.
+The first four things can make the difference between dry, peeling skin the next day or waking up looking relatively refreshed, especially on long haul flights.
+Honestly, good old travel-sized Aquaphor goes a long way and the healing stick comes in handy for an emergency for cracked heels, lips, you name it.

 2. Make Sure Liquids Meet TSA Requirements